raineyraine/lifetime/README.md

 # Lifetime
-Lifetime is a simple module that allows you to create Lifetimes.
+Lifetime is a simple module that allows you to create objects with a set lifespan.

 ## Documentation
 ### Lifetime